purdurnr/Create-cSolution-Process/Create-cSolution-Process-rv1.md

 >__NOTE__: The -Map and --cref flags are not used with the cBuild tools.
 They are included but commented out.

 ### 3.3 Compiler and Assembler Options
+The Comiler and Assembler options for a cSolution project are listed in the cDefault.yml.
-The settings for the Compiler and Assembler are easier to extract using the Project Settings UI in MCUXpresso IDE.
+The settings for the Compiler and Assembler can be extracted using the Project Settings UI in MCUXpresso IDE.

 Access the settings under Project Explorer, right click on the desired project and select Properties.
 Click on C/C++ Build option in the left pane of the properties window.
 Then click on Settings to display and copy the Tool Settings for the Compiler, Assembler and Linker.

-Compiler options can be copied as shown in the following image:
+Compiler options can be copied from the box highlighted in the following image:
 ![CompilerOptions](./images/training-getstarted-Eclipse-ProjectCompilerSettings-Ping.png)

-The extracted compiler options can be cleaned up by removing prefixes and eliminating the -I and -D options handled by Paths and Defines.
+The extracted compiler options can be cleaned up by removing prefixes and eliminating the -I and -D options handled elsewhere by Paths and Defines.
+The resulting Compiler options added to cDefault.yml for the example project should resemble:
 ```yaml
     - for-compiler: GCC
       C: